 - Minecraft Dungeons beginner guide

-Diablo 4 will have five playable classes, three of which have already been announced — Barbarian, Sorceress, and Druid.
-Blizzard has shared extensive gameplay footage of all three, showcasing a return to the dark, brooding graphics of Diablo 2.
+Diablo 4 will have five playable classes, four of which have already been announced — Barbarian, Sorceress, Rogue, and Druid.
+Blizzard has shared extensive gameplay footage of all four, showcasing a return to the dark, brooding graphics of Diablo 2.
 The action looks just as visceral as ever, regardless of your preferred class.
-You can check out all three below:
+You can check out all the gameplay trailers below:

 Ancient items have been replaced in Diablo 4.
 Players will instead earn consumable items that let them upgrade non-Legendary weapons to Legendary status.
 The idea is to allow players to keep playing with a weapon they like without having to ditch it for a more powerful item that may offer a different playstyle or aesthetic.